 The morning announcements are used as a platform to promote positive reinforcements and a safe place for our students.
 Students are provided shout-outs by the teachers and staff for job well done or effort in class.
 We acknowledge students for their achievements and say positive words of encouragement each day.
 The school's motto is "If you believe, you will achieve".
-Mater Academy Middle of International Studies is also incorporating mindful practices within the school.
+Mater Academy High of International Studies is also incorporating mindful practices within the school.
 Teachers are helping children become mindful and present within their classrooms.
 This helps students with outside stress and enables them to focus on learning and the present moment.
+Inner Explorer's daily mindfulness practices to help reduce stress, help strengthen self-regulation skills and improve academic performance.
+While the implementation of the program is simple, the results are dramatic.
+10 mindful minutes are all that is needed to help students focus, and reduce behavior issues.